Dardanelles: Turkish republican and modern eras (1923–present)

 After the dissolution of the Ottoman Empire following a lengthy campaign by Turks as part of the Turkish War of Independence against both the Allied Powers and the Ottoman court, the Republic of Turkey was created in 1923 by the Treaty of Lausanne, which established most of the modern sovereign territory of Turkey and restored the straits to Turkish territory, with the condition that Turkey keep them demilitarized and allow all foreign warships and commercial shipping to traverse the straits freely.

 As part of its national security strategy, Turkey eventually rejected the terms of the treaty, and subsequently remilitarized the straits area over the following decade.
 Following extensive diplomatic negotiations, the reversion was formalized under the Montreux Convention Regarding the Regime of the Turkish Straits on 20 July 1936.
 That convention, which is still in force today, treats the straits as an international shipping lane while allowing Turkey to retain the right to restrict the naval traffic of non-Black Sea states.

 During World War II, through February 1945, when Turkey was neutral for most of the length of the conflict, the Dardanelles were closed to the ships of the belligerent nations.
-Turkey declared war on Germany in February 1945, but it did not employ any offensive forces during the war.

-In July 1946, the Soviet Union sent a note to Turkey proposing a new régime for the Dardanelles that would have excluded all nations except the Black Sea powers.
+Turkey declared war on Germany in February 1945 but it did not employ any offensive forces during the war.
+In July 1946, the Soviet Union sent a note to Turkey proposing a régime for the Dardanelles that would have excluded all nations except the Black Sea powers.
 The second proposal was that the straits should be put under joint Turkish-Soviet defence.
 This meant that Turkey, the Soviet Union, Bulgaria and Romania would be the only states having access to the Black Sea through the Dardanelles.
 The Turkish government however, under pressure from the United States, rejected these proposals.

 Turkey joined NATO in 1952, thus affording its straits even more strategic importance as a commercial and military waterway.

-In more recent years, the Turkish Straits have become particularly important for the oil industry.
-Russian oil, from ports such as Novorossyisk, is exported by tankers primarily to western Europe and the U.S. via the Bosporus and the Dardanelles straits.

-The Dardanelles were closed in late February 2022 to all foreign warships at the beginning of the Russian invasion of Ukraine in accordance with the Montreux Convention.
+In the 20th century the straits became particularly important for the oil industry.
+Russian oil from ports such as Novorossyisk is exported by tankers primarily to western Europe and the U.S. via the Bosporus and the Dardanelles straits.
+The Dardanelles were closed in February 2022 to all foreign warships at the beginning of the Russian invasion of Ukraine in accordance with the Montreux Convention.